 A friend of mine had participated in a World Endeavors program in Thailand, and she had nothing but great things to say about it.
 When looking at other programs, her testimony really stuck out to me.

 What did you do in your free time?

 In the evenings I would generally spend time with my host brother, friends from the school, or other volunteers.
-Once a week I went to volunteer with a friend at an orphanage where he was working.
+Once a week I went to volunteer with a friend at a children’s home where he was working.
 On weekends, some of the volunteers and I would travel.
 We went to four or five other cities and it was a wonderful experience.
 We had a lot of freedom on weekends which really gave us an opportunity to experience all of Ecuador.

 What advice would you give to someone going to Ecuador?